 Contributed by Jennaweh Hondrogiannis, Associate Attorney

-If you have any questions about the recent changes to this program or your eligibility for a driver’s license under this program, call to speak to one of our experienced immigration attorneys at 303-297-9171.
+If you have any questions about how any of the recent developments might affect you or your family members, please call to speak with one of our experienced immigration attorneys at (303)297-9171.

 Contributed by Kim Tremblay, Associate Attorney Congress must agree on a bill to renew funding for the Department of Homeland Security (DHS) before Friday night.
 House Republicans are trying to get…

 Contributed by Melanie Corrin, Partner On March 4, 2014 a federal district court in the Northern District of Florida vacated the Department of Labor’s 2008 H-2B regulations, finding that the…

 Joseph & Hall P.C. is a full-service immigration law firm.
 We pride ourselves on being nationwide experts in all areas of immigration law, including the practice areas listed below.
 Our attorneys frequently are asked to speak both locally and nationally on a wide variety of immigration topics.
 For an overview of each practice area, please click the links below.
 If you have any questions about how these practice areas may apply to your case, please do not hesitate to contact our firm.

 Countless people dream of becoming a U.S. citizen.
 If your application was rejected by the USCIS, we are here to fight for your best interests.

 We assist entrepreneurs, business owners and investors with corporate immigration needs.
 We understand the urgency of these issues and work to solve the matter efficiently.

 We provide a range of family immigration services to help you determine whether you qualify for citizenship.

 Deportation can split your family apart and make the future uncertain.
 Build a solid legal defense alongside our immigration attorneys.